The Complete Guide to Designing a Patio

 Fire Pit Area

-Whether you’re making s’mores with the kids or hanging out with friends on a brisk evening, nothing beats the coziness of an open fire.
-Consider a fire pit table instead of a traditional built-in fire pit.
-Fire pit tables are much easier to operate and maintain.
+Whether making s’mores with little ones or hanging out with friends on a brisk evening, nothing beats the coziness of an open fire as the night’s focal point.
+Consider a fire pit table instead of an in-ground fire pit or traditional built-in fireplace—they’re much easier to operate and maintain.

 Landscaping benefits your patio in many ways.
 It not only helps boost aesthetics and your property’s value, but it can also provide shade and privacy.
 If you have a large patio, you can use landscaping to build borders and create individual sections within your outdoor space.